jbomanson/tmux-kak-copy-mode/README.md

 ### Recommended: Configure tmux

-Add a tmux key binding to start tmux_kak_copy_mode in response to a key press by adding a line such as the following to your `~/.tmux.conf`:
+Add a tmux key binding to start tmux_kak_copy_mode in response to a key combination by adding a line such as the following to your `~/.tmux.conf`:

 ```tmux